MJ665/myCodingNotes/Academics/CN&5GISE2.md

 framework,mitigating the threats in 5G, 5G Core Network, 5G
 Standardization,HTTP2,HTTP3,Protobuf ,case study

-# Here's a concise summary of each topic from your syllabus:
+## Here's a concise summary of each topic from your syllabus so that it will be easy to understatnd topics:

 **Chapter 4: Mobile Communication and Networks**